95therese/DP203/Microsoft Course notes/03_perform_data_engineering_with_azure_synapse_apache_spark_pools.md

 ```

 ## 3.3.
 Use Delta Lake in Azure Synapse Analytics

+> This module is also part of the *Implement a Data Analytics Solution with Azure Synapse Analytics* learning path, see section 5.4.
+The notes for this module will be contained here.

 Delta Lake enables relational database capabilities for batch streaming data and allows implementing a data lakehouse architecture in Spark.
 The version of Delta Lake available in a Synapse Analytics pool depends on the verison of Spark specified in the pool configuration.
 The information here reflects Delta Lake version 1.0, which is installed in Spark 3.1.